Scientific studies show that tomatoes can protect both the liver and brain from damage caused by alcohol consumption.

 However, the liver is not the only organ affected by the alcohol that we drink.

 Whether alcohol is good for long-term health or not, even modest intake causes damage to brain cells.
 Oxidative damage and inflammation are once again thought to be the culprits.
 Could tomatoes come to the rescue?

-Ross Grant, a clinical associate professor of medicine at the University of Sydney in Australia, and his research team showed that the equivalent of two standard alcoholic drinks caused DNA damage to brain cells within 15 minutes.
+Ross Grant, a clinical associate professor of medicine at the University of Sydney in Australia, and his research team

 But treating such cells with lycopene for 3.5 hours before exposing them to alcohol significantly reduced the damage.